 On The Road

-Franklin County - VT 105A bridge closed.
+Franklin County - VT 105A bridge closed until the end of May 2019.

 Cavendish - Depot Street Bridge is closed.
 Look for posted detours.